Terms and conditions | Autodesk FY21 Transition to Named User Program

-On May 7, 2020, Autodesk is launching new subscription plans that are based on people and retiring plans based on serial numbers.
-Like most SaaS providers, these plans are designed for named users and provide a range of administrative, support, and reporting capabilities for businesses of every size.
+On 7 May, 2020, Autodesk is launching new subscription plans that are based on people and retiring plans based on serial numbers.
+Like most SaaS providers, these plans are designed for named users and provide a range of administrative, support and reporting capabilities for businesses of every size.

 Customers often share their concerns over the time and resources needed to manage multiple deployment types.
 These new plans for named users will provide benefits, including: